graphpaperpress/Sell-Media/readme.txt

 = My file is 500MB+ in size but users cannot download the file after purchasing? =

 Check with your hosting provide on your download limits.
 Sell Media does not provide any type of file splitting service.

-We do offer an Amazon S3 extension which offloads to storage of all uploads, which might be useful: [View the extensions](http://graphpaperpress.com/downloads/category/extensions/).

 = How do I increase the maximum upload size in WordPress? =